philou/philou.github.com/_posts/2022-08-07-how-to-make-tcr-evolutionary-design-practice-sessions-irresistible.markdown

 Always repeat that this is practice.
 At first, participants might be unable to use TCR or TDD in their day-to-day work.
 Remind them that a code kata is a unique occasion to practice by the book in a safe context.

-> I stopped and reminded them that they were here to learn how to build things incrementally, that they should continue to work through the exercises with that in mind ([Jeff Langr](https://groups.io/g/extremeprogramming/topic/75090300?p=,,,40,0,0,0))
+> I stopped and reminded them that they were here to learn how to build things incrementally, that they should continue to work through the exercises with that in mind ([Jeff langr](https://twitter.com/jlangr) on [extremeprogramming@groups.io](https://groups.io/g/extremeprogramming/topic/75090300?p=,,,40,0,0,0))

 This should help them to stay engaged at times when they are doubting.